petercz1/video_reformatter/README.md

 ## how it works

-1. create an options object
+1. create an options object and initialize debug if required
 2. create a getfiles object and inject the options object
 3. iterate through the files
 4. create a processvideo object and inject each file along with a options object